SecuritasMachina/docker-headless-developer-java-vnc/README.md

 ### 2) Change User of running Container

 Per default, since version `1.0.0` all container processes will be executed with user id `1500`.
-You can change the user id as follows:
+You may change the user id as follows:

 #### 2.1) Using root (user id `0`)
 Add the `--user` flag to your docker run command: